 The College strives to provide its students with a secure and safe environment.
 Classrooms and laboratories comply with the requirements of the appropriate regulatory agencies.
 Students are required to complete certain health and safety requirements according to individual program needs.
-Many students at the College are involved with direct patient care in health care careers; they might be exposed to conditions of high risk and must be protected.
+Many students at the College who are involved with direct patient care in health care careers may be exposed to high-risk conditions and should take the proper precautionary measures.
 Patients must be protected against potential health risks from students.
 Individual programs may have externship requirements that must be met before the first day of the externship class.
 Each program is responsible for tracking and maintaining clinical health and safety requirements and ensuring that students meet the specific program requirements.
 All students must meet the requirements of the externship site to which they are assigned.
 If a student does not meet the requirements for the site, the student may become ineligible to participate in the specific program of study and unable to complete the program.